dkivrak/Multilingual-Sentiment-Classification/README.md

 [https://huggingface.co/dkivrak/multilingual-sentiment-classification](https://huggingface.co/dkivrak/multilingual-sentiment-classification)

 ## Dataset Access
 The datasets used in this project are not publicly shared due to licensing restrictions.
-If you wish to access the datasets for research or educational purposes, please contact me directly.